Council maintains a road network of more than 4,000 kilometres, including:

 Grading works generally aren’t done in summer due to dry soil conditions.

-To report a damaged road, please lodge a service request:
+If you see a road in need of repair, please lodge a service request:

 Council maintains 64 bridges, as part of its road network.
 Bridges are regularly assessed for structural capacity.
 Some bridges have a load limit applied, due to their poor condition.